kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ## Building

-See the sererate buildes guide
+See the separate [Builders Guide](/BUILDING.md) for complete technical documentation

 ## Credits